Carbon Reduction Plan

 We will achieve this by:

-- and having an on-going programme of investments in energy efficiency, renewable energy and carbon offset initiatives.
+- Having an ongoing programme of investments in energy efficiency, renewable energy and carbon offset initiatives

 Prime Minister Theresa May – June 12, 2019